VonHeikemen/lsp-zero.nvim/README.md

 lsp.setup()
 ```

-### Mason.nvim
+### nvim-lsp-installer

-On July 24 (2022) the author of nvim-lsp-installer [announced](https://github.com/williamboman/nvim-lsp-installer/discussions/876) the development of nvim-lsp-installer would stop.
-He will focus on a new installer called [mason.nvim](https://github.com/williamboman/mason.nvim).
+On July 24 (2022) the author of nvim-lsp-installer [announced](https://github.com/williamboman/nvim-lsp-installer/discussions/876) the development of that project would stop.
+He will focus on [mason.nvim](https://github.com/williamboman/mason.nvim) instead.
 This new installer has a bigger scope, it can install LSP servers, formatters, linters, etc.

 At the moment lsp-zero supports both nvim-lsp-installer and mason.nvim.
-Usage of mason.nvim is opt-in.
-If you set the option `call_servers` to `'local'` (this is what the `recommended` preset does) lsp-zero will try to choose the installer based on what plugins are available.
-You can choose explicitly what installer you want by setting `call_servers` to `'lsp-installer'` or `'mason'`.
+Usage of mason.nvim is recommended now.

-If you want to migrate away from nvim-lsp-installer first remove all servers installed.
+To migrate away from nvim-lsp-installer first remove all servers installed.
 Execute.

 ```vim
 :LspUninstallAll